Entanglement in Markovian hybrid classical-quantum theories of gravity: Positivity and Complete Positivity

 \section{Positivity and Complete Positivity}

-Under very general conditions, the time evolution of the density matrix $\hat \rho$ has the following form \cite{gorini1976completely}:
+Under very general conditions, the time evolution of the density matrix $\hat \rho$ is described by a master equation of the following form \cite{gorini1976completely}:

-where $\kappa_{ij}$ are the elements of a Hermitian $2N\times2N$ matrix $\kappa$, known as Kossakowski matrix, and $\hat L_i$ are generic operators on $\mathcal{H}$.
+where $\kappa_{ij}$ are the elements of a Hermitian $2N\times2N$ matrix $\kappa$, known as the Kossakowski matrix, and $\hat L_i$ are generic operators on $\mathcal{H}$.
+In general, a master equation as in \eqref{MAIN_EQ:GKLS} can be constructed from a microscopic model describing a system interacting with an environment after having traced out the degrees of freedom of the latter~\cite{hu1992quantum}.
+Alternatively, one can employ a master equation of this form as a tool to effectively describe the system-environment interaction but without a specific underlying microscopic model~\footnote{See Sec.
+II of~\cite{alicki2002invitation}}, or even postulate it as a physically consistent fundamental law of dynamical evolution, as it happens in spontaneous collapse models~\cite{bassi2003dynamical}.
 A key feature of any dynamical evolution of the type \eqref{MAIN_EQ:GKLS} is that, whatever the choice of $\hat{L}$, it must preserve the statistical interpretation of $\hat \rho$.
-Therefore, the solution $\Lambda_t$ of \eqref{MAIN_EQ:GKLS} must map positive operators to positive operators.
+Therefore, the dynamical map $\Lambda_t$, which provides the solution $\hat \rho(t)=\Lambda_t \hat \rho(0)$ of \eqref{MAIN_EQ:GKLS}, must map any positive operator to a positive operator.
 The characterization of positive maps is a notoriously difficult problem \cite{gurvits2004classical}, however within this class of (Markovian) evolutions of continuous variable (CV) systems, the issue can be posed in a relatively simple language.
 In fact, any dynamical evolution is constrained to satisfy Heisenberg's uncertainty principle \eqref{MAIN_EQ:UnPrinciple}.
-Any dynamics which induces, starting from a \emph{bona fide} initial state, a violation of this condition is unphysical.
+Any dynamics that induces, starting from a \emph{bona fide} initial state, a violation of this condition is unphysical.
 Since the evolution \eqref{MAIN_EQ:GKLS} structurally preserves both the trace and the hermiticity of $ \hat\rho$, the culprit for a violation of \eqref{MAIN_EQ:UnPrinciple} must be the lack of positivity.